Symmetry in complex unit gain graphs and their spectra: Preliminaries

 Next, it is easy to see that sign-symmetry of $\Psi$ implies the structural symmetry of its underlying graph $\Gamma(\Psi)$, unless every odd cycle has strictly imaginary gain. \begin{proposition} If the gain graph $\Psi$ is sign-symmetric then $\Gamma(\Psi)$ is symmetric or every odd cycle $C$ in $\Psi$ has $\re{\phi(C)}=0.$ \end{proposition} \begin{proof} Suppose that $\Psi$ is switching isomorphic to $-\Psi$, i.e., $A(\Psi) = PX(-A(\Psi)) X^{-1}P^{-1}$ for some diagonal matrix $X$ with $X_{jj}\in \T$ for all $j$ and some permutation matrix $P$.
 Moreover, suppose that at least one odd cycle $C$ has $\re{\phi(C)}\not=0.$ Then $\re{\phi(C_\Psi)}\not=\re{\phi(C_{-\Psi})},$ so $P$ is not the identity.
 Then $\Gamma(\Psi)$ is not asymmetric since there exists an automorphism of $\Gamma(\Psi)$.
 Indeed, $\Gamma(\Psi)=P\Gamma(\Psi)P^{-1}.$ \end{proof} The reverse implication does not hold.
 This is easy to see, by taking any symmetric non-bipartite graph $G$ and choosing the all-one gain function $\mathbf{1}$.
 Then $\Psi=(G,\mathbf{1})$ contains at least one odd cycle with gain $1$, but no odd cycles with gain $-1$.
 Thus, the conclusion follows by Corollary \ref{cor: equal number of cycles sign-sym}.
 For more detail regarding the case that $\re{\phi(C)}=0,$ see Section \ref{sec: allowed spec sym}.

-Finally, sign-symmetry clearly implies spectral symmetry. \begin{lemma} If $\Psi=(G,\psi)$ is sign-symmetric, then its spectrum is also symmetric. \end{lemma} \begin{proof} By construction $\lambda$ occurs as an eigenvalue of $A(\Psi)$ if and only if $-\lambda$ occurs as an eigenvalue of $A(-\Psi)=-A(\Psi)$, and since switching equivalence of two gain graphs implies that their spectra coincide, it follows that $\Psi\sim-\Psi$ implies $\{\lambda_1,\lambda_2,\ldots,\lambda_n\}=\{-\lambda_n,-\lambda_{n-1},\ldots,-\lambda_1\}$. \end{proof} The reverse is not necessarily true, though examples to attest to this fact have historically been difficult to find.
-Some signed graph examples can be found in \cite{ghorbani2020sign}, and the remainder of this work will be dedicated to finding a much larger family of gain graphs with this property, which is ultimately found and discussed in Theorem \ref{thm: main conclusion}.
+Finally, sign-symmetry clearly implies spectral symmetry. \begin{lemma} If $\Psi=(G,\psi)$ is sign-symmetric, then its spectrum is also symmetric. \end{lemma} The reverse is not necessarily true, though examples to attest to this fact have historically been difficult to find.
+Some signed graph examples can be found in \cite{ghorbani2020sign}, and the remainder of this work will be dedicated to finding a much larger family of gain graphs with this property, which is ultimately found in Theorem \ref{thm: sylvester no sign-symmetry}.